apify/actor-legacy-phantomjs-crawler/README.md

 ```

 The function can return an arbitrary JavaScript object (including array, string, number, etc.) that can be stringified to JSON;
-this value will be saved in the crawling results as the <code>pageFunctionResult</code>
+this value will be saved in the crawling results, as the <code>pageFunctionResult</code>
 field of the <a href="#request-object">Request object</a> corresponding to the web page
 on which the <code>pageFunction</code> was executed.
 The crawling results are stored in the default [dataset](https://apify.com/docs/storage#dataset)